zostay/RakuWAPI/README.md

 ### 2.0.2 The Input Stream

 The input stream is set in the `p6sgi.input` key of the environment.
-The server MUST provide an object that implements the subset of the methods of [IO::Handle](IO::Handle) described here.
-It MAY provide an [IO::Handle](IO::Handle).

-The input stream object provided by the server MUST provide the following methods:

-  * read

-     ```perl6
-        method read(Int:D $bytes) returns Blob { ... }
-     ```

-    This method MUST be available.
-This method is given the number of bytes to read from the input stream and returns a [Blob](http://doc.perl6.org/type/Blob) containing up to that many bytes or a Blob type object if the stream has come to an end.

-  * seek

-     ```perl6
-        method seek(Int:D $offset, Int:D $whence where 0 >= * >= 2) returns Bool { ... }
-     ```

-    This method MAY be provided in all cases, but MUST be provided if `p6sgi.input.buffered` is set in the environment.
-Calling this moves the read cursor to byte position `$offset` relative to `$whence`, which is one of the following integers:

-      * `0`: Seek from the start of the file.

-      * `1`: Seek from the current read cursor position.

-      * `2`: Seek from the end of the file.

-    This method returns `True` on successful seek.
+The server MUST provide an on-demand [Supply](http://doc.perl6.org/type/Supply) that emits [Blob](http://doc.perl6.org/type/Blob) objects containing the content of the request payload, if any.
+When the message payload is completely received, the server MUST call `done` on the Supply.
+If there is an error processing the request payload, such as an early termination of the body by the client, the server MUST call `quit` on the Supply with an appropriate exception.

 ### 2.0.3 The Error Stream

 The error stream MUST be given in the environment via `p6sgi.errors`.
-It is also an [IO::Handle](IO::Handle)-like object, used to log application errors.
-The server SHOULD write these errors to an appropriate log, console, etc. The error stream MAY be an [IO::Handle](IO::Handle).

-The error stream MUST implement the following methods:

-  * print

-     ```perl6
-        multi method print(Str:D: $error) returns Bool:D { ... }
-        multi method print(*@error) returns Bool:D { ... }
-     ```

-    Both multi variants MUST be provided.
-The slurpy version using `@error` will concatenate the stringified version of each value given for recording.

-    Both variants return `True` on success.

-  * flush

-     ```perl6
-        method flush() returns Bool:D { ... }
-     ```

-    This method MUST be provided.
-It MAY be a no-op, particularly if `p6sgi.errors.buffered` is False.
-It SHOULD flush the error stream buffer.
-It returns `True` on success.
+This MUST be a [Supply](http://doc.perl6.org/type/Supply) the server provides emitting errors.
+The application MAY call `emit` on the Supply zero or more times, passing any object that may be stringified.
+The server SHOULD write these log entries to a suitable log file or to STDERR or wherever appropriate.
+If written to a typical file handle, it should automatically append a newline to each emitted message.

 ### 2.0.4 Application Response